 During her tenure in the Legislature, Secretary Merrill is most widely known for spearheading the successful effort to fund infrastructure improvements at the University of Connecticut known as "UConn 2000."
 These improvements have been widely credited with helping advance the University to national prominence as a premiere academic and research institution.
 Secretary Merrill also sponsored numerous bills that later became law encouraging economic growth by developing a strategic plan to create high technology clusters in Connecticut, as well as incentivizing state investments in biotech and high-end manufacturing.
 As a leader in the House, Denise Merrill also helped pass numerous bills that enacted campaign finance reform, ethics reform, early childhood education, civics education, and requirements for technology in the Connecticut public school system.

 Secretary Merrill is a graduate of the University of Connecticut, is licensed to practice law in the state of California, and is a classically trained pianist.
 She lives in Hartford.
 Her family includes daughter Nicole, son-in-law Brett Van Zandt, son Alex and daughter in-law Alexa, and son Nate.
-She has three grandchildren.
+She has four grandchildren.
 In her free time she enjoys gardening, hiking, skiing, tennis, playing piano, and spending time with her grandchildren.